Invariant Hilbert Schemes and Luna's Etale Slice Theorem

-First, we investigate that how to change invariant Hilbert schemes under the morphism of Proposition \ref{slice} (3). \begin{Def} Let $X,Y$ be affine $G$-schemes of finite type over $k$.\\ {\rm (1)} An open subset $U \subset X$ is called saturated if and only if there is an open subset $V \subset X//G$ such that ${\pi}^{-1}(V)=U$.
-Here $\pi:X \to X//G$ is the categorical quotient.\\ {\rm (2)} A morphism $\varphi :X \to Y$ is called strongly etale if and only if\\
+First, we investigate the relationship between the invariant Hilbert schemes of the source and target of the morphism in Proposition \ref{slice} (3). \begin{defn} Let $X,Y$ be affine $G$-schemes of finite type over $k$. \begin{enumerate} \item[{\rm (1)}] Let $\pi\colon X \longrightarrow X\cquot G$ be the categorical quotient.
+An open subset $U \subset X$ is said to be saturated if there is an open subset $V \subset X\cquot G$ such that ${\pi}^{-1}(V)=U$. \item[{\rm (2)}] A morphism $\varphi \colon X \longrightarrow Y$ is called strongly {\'e}tale if